akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

     flow create 0 ingress pattern eth dst is 00:11:22:33:44:55 / ipv4 src is 192.168.0.20 dst is 192.168.0.21 proto is 255 ttl is 2 tos is 4 / end actions drop / end

-2. send matched packets, check the packets are dropped send mismatched packets, check the packets are not dropped.
+2. send matched packets, check the packets are dropped send unmatched packets, check the packets are not dropped.

 3. repeat step 3 of subcase 1.